-Pnyx Hill in Athens: Located about 500m to the west of the Acropolis, the Pnyx is a rocky hill surrounded by parks.
-It has a special place in world history as one of the most important historic sites.
-Artificially carved out of the hillside is a stone platform or Bema (which literally means step in Greek), with stone steps leading up to it.
+Pnyx Hill in Athens: Located about 500 meters west of the Acropolis, the Pnyx is a rocky hill surrounded by parks.
+It has a special place in world history as one of the most important ancient sites.
+Artificially carved out of the hillside is a stone platform or Vima (which means step in Greek), with stone steps leading up to it.

-Pnyx is the place where the Athenians used to gather to talk on political issues and to take decisions on the future of their town.
-This was the first form of democracy in the world.
-It was the first time when all the citizens of a town, male citizens actually, were declared equal and had the right to vote and take part in decision-making.
-The Athenians believed that this task was very important to leave it to one person, the king or a governor, as was usually the case.
-This process was evolved as centuries went by and we have been led today to the present democratic forms.
+The Pnyx is the place where the Athenians used to gather to discuss political issues and make decisions on the future of their town.
+This was the first form of democracy in the world; the first time when all the citizens of a town, male citizens actually, were declared equal and had the right to vote and take part in decision-making.
+The Athenians believed that this task was very important to leave it to one person, the king or a governor.
+This process evolved as centuries went by, leading to the present democratic forms of today.

 It is said that the Pnyx could accommodate 20,000 citizens, although a minimum of 6,000 Athenians was necessary in order for a discussion to start.
-The Assembly was usually gathered once every nine days to discuss on political, social and war issues.
+The Ecclesia was usually gathered once every nine days to discuss political, social and war issues.